9 tips to prevent your emails from falling into spam

 Use authentication methods such as SPF, DKIM, DMARC, and BIMI to prove the legitimacy of your emails.
 This builds trust with email providers and promotes direct inbox delivery.

-4 – Clean your list regularly
+4 – Clean up your list regularly

 READ ALSO: 5 email marketing tips for SaaS companies

-6 – Respect Internet Privacy Laws
+6 – Respect internet privacy laws

 7 – Offer an email preference center